libri-gmbh/kube-vault/README.md

 ## Background & Inspiration

+Integrating vault and kubernetes can be tricky, fetching credentials at application start and managing the leases is not process with a default go-to tool yet.
 This project is used to couple vault to k8s, using this one as an init container and as a sidecar, fetching vault secrets (init) and renewing the auth token as well as the leases (renew).

 This project is highly inspired by the following projects: